roldanjorge/roldanjorge_website/content/pilas/pilas_issue1/index.md

 {{< figure id="med_gemini" src="./med_gemini.png" alt="med_gemini" caption="Med-Gemini Development and benchmarking (K. Saab et al., “Capabilities of Gemini Models in Medicine”)" >}}

 # Aya Vision
-Cohere announced on March 3rd 2025 the release of a state-of-the-art open-weights vision model with focusing on bridging the gap between the performance of models in different languages.
-Aya Vision outperforms other models such as Gemini-Flash, Llama-3.2 , and Pistral with smaller, and computing efficient alternatives [^aya_vision] .
+Cohere announced on March 3rd, 2025, the release of a state-of-the-art open-weights vision model focusing on bridging the gap between the performance of models in different languages.
+Aya Vision outperforms other models such as Gemini-Flash, Llama-3.2, and Pistral with smaller and computing efficient alternatives [^aya_vision] .
 You can access both the [8b](https://huggingface.co/CohereForAI/aya-vision-8b?ref=cohere-ai.ghost.io) and [32b](https://huggingface.co/CohereForAI/aya-vision-32b?ref=cohere-ai.ghost.io) the open-weights models in [Huggingface](https://huggingface.co/collections/CohereForAI/c4ai-aya-vision-67c4ccd395ca064308ee1484).